jrpotter/notebook/notes/c23/index.md

 %%ANKI
 Basic
-What sequence of function calls are performed in the following?
+What sequencing relationship exists between the function calls?
 ```c
 foo(a, bar(b));
 ```